 How To Spend The Day:

 If there’s one thing a dog or puppy understands, it’s playtime.
-Make sure that on their special day they get a really great workout and plenty of exercise.
+Make sure that on their special day they get a really great workout and plenty of exercises.
 Do something special like head out to the beach or take them to a place that would normally be a bit out of your way.
 Your love and affection really are the most precious gifts you can give to any dog, so make sure to lavish them with praise and affection.

 Considering a Gift:

 While your time is the best gift you can give, giving a physical gift can make you feel great too.
 For a puppy, a good quality chew-toy makes a great birthday gift, especially if they are busy losing their baby teeth.
 If you have a very active dog, their birthday might be a good occasion to invest in something that can keep them occupied when you can’t be around – the iFetch Interactive Ball Thrower is proving a real hit with many dogs!
-If you haven’t heard of it, the iFetch is an automatic ball launcher which allows your dog to play themselves to exhaustion without wearing you out too.
+If you haven’t heard of it, the iFetch is an automatic ball launcher that allows your dog to play themselves to exhaustion without wearing you out too.

 It takes a bit of training but most dogs get the idea (and the fun) very quickly.